 Distinguished Service Awards

-The Australian Society for Simulation in Healthcare (ASSH) is a young society, having only been formed in 2007, although work was undertaken over several years prior to that time to help with the establishment of the Society.
+The Health Specialist Community of Simulation Australasia, the Australian Society for Simulation in Healthcare (ASSH) is a young society, having only been formed in 2007, although work was undertaken over several years prior to that time to help with the establishment of the Society.

 We have reached a point in the history of ASSH where some of the individuals who were pivotal in the